01-edu/public/subjects/lem-in/lem-in.en.md

 How does it work?

 - You make an ant farm with tunnels and rooms.
 - You place the ants on one side and look at how they find the exit.

 You need to find the quickest way to get `n` ants across a colony (composed of rooms and tunnels).

 - At the beginning of the game, all the ants are in the room `##start`.
 The goal is to bring them to the room `##end` with as few moves as possible.
 - The shortest path is not necessarily the simplest.
 - Some colonies will have many rooms and many links, but no path between `##start` and `##end`.
-- Some will have rooms that link to themselves, sending your path-search spinning in circles, and some will have too many/too few ants, no `##start` or `##end`, duplicated rooms, links to unknown rooms, rooms with invalid coordinates, and a variety of other invalid or poorly-formatted input.
+- Some will have rooms that link to themselves, sending your path-search spinning in circles, some will have too many/too few ants, no `##start` or `##end`, duplicated rooms, links to unknown rooms, rooms with invalid coordinates and a variety of other invalid or poorly-formatted input.
 In this cases the program will return an error message `ERROR: invalid data format`.

 You must display your results on the standard output in the following format :